puppetlabs/puppetlabs-pe_status_check/README.md

 The facts in this module can be directly consumed by monitoring tools such as Splunk, any element in the structured facts `pe_status_check` or `agent_status_check` reporting as `false` indicates a fault state in Puppet Enterprise.
 When any element reports as `false`, look up the incident ID in the reference section for next steps.

-Alternatively, assigning the `class pe_status_check` to the infrastructure notifies on each Puppet run if any indicator is reporting as `false`.
+Alternatively, assigning the `class pe_status_check` to the infrastructure notifies on each Puppet run if any indicator is reporting as `false`, this can be viewed in the Puppet report for each node.

 ## Reporting Options